lexxiesia/xiv_triggernometry/README.md

  If you don't see **Remote Triggers**, you are running an old version of Triggernometry.
 Download the latest update from [https://github.com/paissaheavyindustries/Triggernometry/releases/](https://github.com/paissaheavyindustries/Triggernometry/releases/).

  This repository is currently on **Triggernometry v1.1.2.1**

+ ### Known Issues
+ - Main repository folder `Github` occasionally gets disabled after a new upload.
+ - Some disabled folders/triggers becomes enabled after uploading to the repository.

 ## What's in it?
 Triggers within the repository are separated by content folders.
 Most stuff are enabled by default.
 Disable triggers that you don't want activated.
 That is all!